wmhass/My360VRPlayer/README.md

 #### Album items (Photos and videos) view

-* `AlbumItemsPresenter` - `Conforms to AlbumItemsUserInterfaceEventHandler`.
-Respond to events and drives a `AlbumItemsUserInterfaceProtocol`.
-Holds a `AlbumViewModel` view model and asks a view to display the album information and items.
+* `AlbumItemsPresenter` - Conforms to `AlbumItemsUserInterfaceEventHandler`.
+Responds to events and drives a `AlbumItemsUserInterfaceProtocol` user interface.
+Holds an `AlbumViewModel` view model and asks a view to display the album information and items.

 * UI
 	- `AlbumItemCollectionViewCell` - Subclass of `UICollectionViewCell` built to display an album item, such as a video or photo.
 It contains a thumbnail of the item, an icon indicating if it is a Favorite item or not, and if it is a video it shows its duration.